smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 {% gist lloc/5f922fc770d818365992 msls_options_get_flag_url.php %}

-*This 'sets' the path to the flag icons to a directory 'images' in the active theme.*
+*This 'sets' the path to the flag icons to the directory 'images' in the active theme.*

 ## msls\_options\_get\_permalink ##